nonsugarless/scraping-notification/README.md

 # scraping

-Post the scraping results on slack
+Post the scraping results on slack with cron jobs.